Misdemeanors In MAINE

 Background checks could also prove to be problematic in your search for housing.
 If you rent, your landlord has the right to refuse to renew your lease based on a criminal conviction.
 While the collateral consequences of a misdemeanor are rarely as steep as those in a felony conviction, the should not be discounted.

 No matter the type of misdemeanor, it is important that you seek legal help immediately after you are charged with a crime.
-To discuss your case with an experienced Maine misdemeanor lawyer, contact the Law Offices of William H. Ashe right away.
+To discuss your case with an experienced Maine misdemeanor lawyer, contact the Ashe Law Offices right away.